 Example 10: Written async feedback (Slack or email)

-"Hey Priya, wanted to share some feedback on the customer success QBR deck you sent yesterday.
+"Hey Farah, wanted to share some feedback on the customer success QBR deck you sent yesterday.
 In the executive summary section, you included three specific customer quotes alongside the NPS trend data.
 That combination made the story much more compelling.
 The VP of Sales replied within an hour saying it was the clearest QBR summary he had seen.
 Great work."

 Example 11: Video call feedback